 With deliberate thought in bringing multiple levels of the business together for meetings, there are deep-set social norms to overcome.
 Justin knows it can be difficult for someone at the assembly level to feel comfortable with speaking up in a meeting with management, so he proactively addresses this before each meeting.
 In fact, he has specific rules and procedures for brainstorming sessions in order to breakdown these barriers.
 Each time together begins with an ice-breaker to open communication and provide for team members to get to know one another.
 This is followed up by an opportunity to voice concerns; he wants to have transparency and to get these concerns out in the open.
 Once those are addressed, the rules are read and everyone, from the highest paid person in the meeting to the newest person in the company has to follow the rules.
 The rules are so strict, there is even a procedure in place to bring a rule breaker to the attention of everyone in the group.

 Each of these steps are in place to bring transparency and trust, opening the possibility for ideas to flow and be developed with as little resistance as possible.
-From there, Kevin or another leader guides the team through specific activities to spur on ideas.
+From there, Justin or another leader guides the team through specific activities to spur on ideas.
 Because each person on the team has the background necessary to think through a goal and is brought onto the team for their specific talents, great ideas pour forth from these sessions.
 Interestingly, every product introduced in the past year and a half, cost reductions in numerous departments, and additional features for existing products and services have been developed by these teams.
-Kevin is careful to point out, while the scope always changes during implementation, the session is imperative to the discovery of the next steps.
+Justin is careful to point out, while the scope always changes during implementation, the session is imperative to the discovery of the next steps.

 To learn more about how to discover the strengths of those in your organization and to take the first steps to better putting those talents to use, contact us today.
 Activate Human Capital Group can assist in uncovering the talents you already have, today.